 At this early stage in their life the diet of the greyhound pup also plays a major part in their development.
 Until they reach the age of six months, a pup must be fed four times a day with the regularity of meals reducing to twice a day between the ages of six and twelve months.

-When a greyhound reaches between 13 and 14 months of age it should be ready to be broken in.
+When a greyhound reaches between 13 and 14 months of age it should be ready to be educated to chase.
 This education process involves developing the skill the greyhound requires to perform on the race track.
-Breaking in is a very labour intensive exercise and as a consequence trainer fees will rise to approximately $80 – $110 per week.
+This is a very labour intensive exercise and as a consequence trainer fees will rise to approximately $80 – $120 per week.

 Third Stage – Training: